- Additional support

 - Homes for Ukraine

 - Document library

 - Frequently asked questions

-- Buying a property but this is due to complete before the sale has gone through on the home that you are selling (often referred to as chain break finance)
+- Buying a property that’s due to complete before the sale has gone through on the home that you’re selling (often referred to as chain break finance)

-- Completing refurbishment/renovations in your home or completing a property conversion
+- Completing refurbishment or renovations in your home or completing a property conversion

-The key difference between the products that we offer is essentially the initial product fees we charge and the rate of interest that is payable on the amount you have borrowed.
+The key difference between the products that we offer is essentially the initial product fees we charge and the rate of interest that is payable on the amount you’ve borrowed.
 The interest rate that you pay is fixed for the term of the mortgage.

 An interest only mortgage of £225,000 payable over 12 months on a fixed rate of 0.8% per month would require 12 monthly payments of £1,944.08.

 The total amount payable would be £256,891.39 made up of the loan amount plus interest of £23,328.99, a facility fee of £4,552.40, assessment fee of £295, a funds transfer fee of £35, lender's legal fee of £540, valuation fee of £400, broker fee of £2,620, and a redemption admin fee of £120.

 The overall cost for comparison is 14.2% APRC representative.